 There are a few key benefits to this approach.
 Firstly, it means that you avoid the complication of including a family member or friend on the deeds.
 Want to move from a Victorian terrace in Glasgow to a high-rise apartment in Liverpool?
 No problem.
 Fallen out with a friend?
 We can’t promise it won’t hurt, but you can be sure it won’t affect your mortgage repayments or your credit score.
 Secondly, in bringing together your family’s combined property assets, we could access market-leading interest rates.
 Thirdly, a boost gives families who have made financial gains through home ownership a chance to share a portion of that success with their children in a meaningful way, without compromising their own lifestyle.

 So, if you’re one of the 71% of aspiring first-time buyers who has lost hope; hang in there.
 Set up Google alerts to track new products, familiarise yourself with what a good interest rate looks like (our comparison calculator is a good place to start) and follow active campaign groups like Generation Rent and District34 for the latest news.

 Most importantly, look to you & yours for a helping hand.
 A conversation is a great place to start.

-Want to see how much you could afford with a Tembo boost?
+Want to see how much you could afford with Tembo?
 Use our online mortgage calculator.
 Our smart technology searches the whole market and calculates how much you could save versus market alternatives.